 Maybe you lucked out.

-You got a mature mom and dad.
-You got two people, who had somehow managed to learn how to love, discipline and guide all at the same time, without being cruel or manipulative.
-Two people whose inner integrity shone through whatever weaknesses or vulnerabilities they had.
-Two people who were committed to helping you grow and learn, sheltering you, and then, when it was time, supporting your journey into your own adult life.
+You had mature parents who’d somehow managed to learn how to love, discipline, and guide you without being cruel or manipulative.
+Theywere people whose inner integrity shone through despite whatever weaknesses or vulnerabilities they had and who were committed to helping you grow and learn.
+They sheltered you, and then, when it was time, supported your journey into your own adult life.

 Maybe you got some version of that.
 If you did, you have a pretty good chance of having some healthy emotional strategies for living.

 But maybe you didn’t.